noceo/news-archive/README.md

 ![deploy](https://github.com/noceo/news-archive/actions/workflows/deploy.yml/badge.svg)

-# NewsArchive
+# news-archive

-A web application built to make news explorable.
-Every single day news get pulled from an external API.
-The articles are stored in a database on AWS.
-The client is built with Nuxt.js and visually prepares the data to let the user explore the hottest news or news from ancient times.
+A REST-API built to power the news-archive client which makes news from the past explorable.
+Every day, news get pulled from different sources on the web and are stored in a database.
+This API provides access to these articles in a structured way.